-There just never seems to be enough hours in the day to accomplish everything I want.
-I realized that the struggle I face daily as a SAHM is the pressure to do everything, while at the same time desiring to be present in every moment.
+There just never seem to be enough hours in the day to get everything done that I want.
+Eventually I realized that the struggle I face daily as a SAHM is the pressure to do everything, while at the same time desiring to be present in every moment.

 Sure, I could recommend the best planners and organization charts for the new year that might make you feel motivated for the next few months, but that won’t solve the underlying problem when the organization fervor fades.

 Instead, I decided to turn to the scriptures to find out what God has to say about how we spend our time.

 I was reminded of the story of Mary, Martha and Jesus (Luke 10:38-42).
 Martha was anxious about all the things she had to do in her home to prepare for company.
 She even complained to Jesus that Mary wasn’t helping her!

 However, Jesus told Martha that Mary had chosen the best thing: Mary had chosen to spend quality time with Him.

 This story accurately mirrors the struggle of motherhood.
 More importantly, it also shows us how we should think about spending our time.